solidi/writing/48-how-to-make-it-to-the-frontpage-of-hacker-news.md

 For my entries that reached the top, I noticed a pattern in private sharing.
 But available tools cannot show inference.
 So I guess these ideas touch a nerve, for good or bad.
 How to place well on HN remains an educated guess.

-Next let’s explore comments from the HN community.
+Next, let’s explore comments from the HN community.

 ![I created a "non-scientific" sentiment analysis combining the 300 comments of the four posts above.
 The graphs capture the HN threads at the first and second-level.
 The authors primarily posted on reflecting their experiences or sharing opinions with observation and practice.](images/48-10.png)![](images/48-11.png)![](images/48-12.png)